-An exciting new online initiative for GIS learning that will feature National Parks historic sites and engaging project- and inquiry-based activities.
+An exciting new online initiative for GIS learning that features National Parks historic sites and engaging project- and inquiry-based activities.

 With GIS technology and adventure learning, educators have an incredible opportunity to reach beyond the classroom.
 Students can engage hands-on in field research – and share it with their peers across the globe.
 At the University of Minnesota’s Learning Technologies Media Lab, we are making this possible with new applications and adventure-learning programs that inspire problem-solving of pressing environmental and social issues using GIS (geographic information systems) technology, field research, and storytelling.
 We are helping usher in a new era of education that brings real-world relevancy and understanding to the classroom, while enhancing 21st-century skill learning.